ozzzzj/Decoder-DeepONet/README.md

 # DDON
 Model and code of Decoder DeepONet (DDON) for Electric field reconstruction from EFISH measurements.
+This model is specifically designed for vertical polarization EFISH signals (for a vertically polarized probe beam).

 Related paper and analysis are available in DOI 10.1088/1361-6595/ae413f:

 To use the model, please cite: